The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Simulation Results

-Fig. \ref{fig:pareto_20db} presents the same trade-off at 20 dB SNR.
-The Pareto boundary traced by our proposed algorithm again demonstrates significant gains over the naive time-sharing baseline.
-While the secrecy rate achieved by the GSVD-based precoder improves relative to the low-SNR case, it remains suboptimal even at 20 dB.
-This highlights that for the GSVD precoder to approach its theoretical asymptotic optimality for the secrecy-only objective, an SNR regime far greater than 20 dB would be required, which is often impractical.
-In contrast, our algorithm demonstrates robust and superior performance in this practical high-SNR regime.
-Furthermore, the limitation of the secrecy-agnostic WMMSE benchmark becomes more pronounced in this high-SNR regime.
-Since this method maximizes the sum of communication and sensing rates without penalizing the leakage to the eavesdropper, the unsuppressed signal power received by the eavesdropper grows significantly with SNR.
+Fig.~\ref{fig:pareto_20db} presents the same tradeoff at 20 dB SNR.
+The Pareto boundary traced by the proposed method again demonstrates significant gains over the naive time-sharing baseline.
+While the secrecy rate achieved by the GSVD-based precoding improves relative to the low-SNR case, it remains suboptimal even at 20 dB.
+This highlights that for the GSVD-based precoding to approach its theoretical asymptotic optimality for the secrecy-only objective, an SNR regime far greater than 20 dB would be required, which is often impractical.
+In contrast, the proposed method demonstrates robust and superior performance in this practical high-SNR regime.
+Furthermore, the limitation of the secrecy-agnostic WMMSE-based precoding becomes more pronounced in this high-SNR regime.
+Since this method maximizes the sum of communication MI and the SMI without penalizing the leakage to the eavesdropper, the unsuppressed signal power received by the eavesdropper grows significantly with SNR.
 Consequently, neglecting the eavesdropper term leads to a much more severe degradation in secrecy rate at 20 dB compared to the low-SNR case, highlighting the necessity of the proposed joint security-aware design.
-Additionally, the SCA-SDR exhibits a substantial performance gap to our method at 20 dB, particularly in the high-secrecy region.
-These performance gains over the SCA-SDR baseline stem from the following factors.
+Additionally, the SCA-SDR-based precoding exhibits a substantial performance gap relative to the proposed method at 20 dB, particularly in the high-secrecy region.
+These performance gains over the SCA-SDR-based precoding stem from the following factors.
 The proposed method sequentially finds the precoding basis by reflecting the useful subspaces identified in our analysis.
-As a result, the resulting transmit subspace remains structurally intact without resorting to rank reduction.
-By contrast, the SCA-SDR baseline does not explicitly leverage such subspace level insights and instead relies on SDR followed by rank-$N_s$ extraction.
+Consequently, the resulting transmit subspace remains structurally intact without resorting to rank reduction.
+By contrast, the SCA-SDR-based precoding does not explicitly leverage such subspace-level insights and instead relies on SDR followed by rank-$N_s$ extraction.
 This can lead to performance degradation.
 This confirms that the proposed method is particularly beneficial for achieving the maximum secrecy DoF at high SNR.
 In summary, the proposed method consistently outperforms the baselines across both low- and high-SNR regimes, demonstrating effective operation over a wide range of SNR conditions.